iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Take care of your body.
-It's the only place you have to live.
+> By changing nothing, nothing changes.
 >
-> — Jim Rohn
+> — Celestine Chua

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->